 In the unlikely event that the PosiGround system should fail and the truck is disabled due to engine shut down, the dash mounted PosiGround switch can be selected to OVERRIDE from the NORMAL position.
 This switch position completely disables the engine shutdown feature of the PosiGround system.
-All other features, such as the horn, may still be functional.
+All other features, such as the warning horn, may still be functional.

-A WARNING: When the PosiGround switch is in the OVERRIDE position, engine shutdown is disabled and grounding protection is eliminated.
+WARNING: When the PosiGround switch is in the OVERRIDE position, engine shutdown is disabled and grounding protection is eliminated.

-CHAPTER 3 - PROGRAMMING INSTRUCTIONS
+CHAPTER 4 - PROGRAMMING INSTRUCTIONS

-The PosiGround needs to have six options programmed for any particular application.
-There are 2 buttons on the back of the display panel which are used to set the options.
+The PosiGround needs to have seven options programmed for any particular application.
+There are two buttons on the back of the display panel which are used to set the options.

-To program the time that the warning horn sounds before shutdown:
+To program the time that the warning horn sounds before final alarm:

 - 1. Hold down the SELECT button to enter the programming mode.
-Once the display shows "Hn H]" (the 40 can be from 0 to 60) to show that you have entered the programming mode, release the button. - Press the SET button repeatedly to obtain the desired delay.
+Once the top display shows "HndE" to show that you have entered the programming mode, release the button. - 2.
+Press the SET button repeatedly to obtain the desired delay.
 The delay can be set in 2 second increments below 10 seconds, in 5 second increments from 10 to 30 seconds, and in 10 second increments from 30 to 60 seconds.
 When the delay has reached 60, pressing the SET button again returns the delay to 0. - 3.
 Press the SELECT button repeatedly to scroll through the remaining programming options.
 After the last option, the display will show "donE" while the button is held down.
 When the button is released, the system will return to normal operation within a second.
-If at any time no button is pressed for 20 seconds, the system will return to normal operation.
+If at any time no button is pressed for 5 minutes, the system will return to normal operation.
 If you wish to remain in the programming mode, press the SET button while still holding down the SELECT button when the display shows "donE".
 This returns you to the first programming menu item.